Shock therapy (economics): Results in Poland

 In the short term, the reforms smothered the building hyperinflation before it reached high levels, ended food shortages, restored goods on the shelves of shops and halved the absence of employees in the work place.
 However, the reforms also caused many state companies to close at once, leaving their workers unemployed, and government statistics show this change as unemployment rose from 0.3% in January 1990 (just after the reforms) to 6.5% by the end of that year, and a shrinking in the GDP for the next two consecutive years by 9.78% in the first and 7.02% (see main article).

 In the long term, the reforms paved the way for economic recovery, with the GDP growing steadily to about 6–7% between 1995 and 1997, falling to a low of 1.2% in 2001 before rising back up to the 6–7% region by 2007, often led by small service businesses, long suppressed by the Communist government.
 However, despite GDP indicating prosperity for Poland, the unemployment rate continued to rise steadily, peaking at 16.9% in July 1994 before steadily falling down to a low of 9.5% in August 1998 before rising once more to a high of 20.7% in February 2003, from which it had fallen until the year 2008.
 During the early years, the unemployment rate is thought to have been lower due to many of those claiming unemployment working in the grey (informal) economy, although this can account for no more than 5% of the unemployment rate.

 Ownership of consumables (cars, TVs, VCRs, washing machines, refrigerators, personal computers, etc.) boomed, as did consumption of fruit and vegetables, meat and fish.
 However, the huge economic adjustment Poland underwent created massive anxiety.

 As of 2008, the GNP was 77% higher than in 1989.
 Moreover, inequality in Poland actually decreased right after the economic reforms were implemented, although it rose back up again in later years.
-Today, although Poland is confronted with a variety of economic problems, it still has a higher GDP than during communist times, and a gradually developing economy.
+In 2006, although Poland was confronted with a variety of economic problems, it still had a higher GDP than during communist times, and a gradually developing economy.
 Poland was converging towards the EU in regards to income level in 1993–2004.
-According to Financial Times, Poland's shock therapy paved the way for entrepreneurs and helped to build an economy that was less vulnerable to external shock than Poland's neighbours.
-In 2009, while the rest of Europe was in recession, Poland continued to grow, without a single quarter of negative growth.
+According to The Financial Times, Poland's shock therapy paved the way for entrepreneurs and helped to build an economy that was less vulnerable to external shock than those of Poland's neighbours.
+In 2009, while the rest of Europe was in recession, the Polish economy continued to grow, without a single quarter of negative growth.